coleifer/peewee/docs/peewee/query_library.rst

         .order_by(Facility.name)
         .with_cte(monthdata))

+.. _json-relations-recipe:

 Attach each member's bookings as JSON
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Fetch every member with their bookings attached, in a single query.
-A correlated subquery aggregates each member's bookings into a JSON array, so there is no second query and no join fan-out, and a member with no bookings gets an empty list.
+A correlated subquery gathers each member's bookings into a JSON array, with no second query and none of the row multiplication a join would cause.
+A member with no bookings gets an empty list.

 .. code-block:: sql